globaldothealth/isaric/docs/guide.md

 **clinical_classification_critical_illness_scale**: Currently Unused.
 Traffic-light suggests only in one parser, suggest editing or removal.

-**clinical_classification_pneumonia_needing_oxygen**: Bool.
-NOTE TO DEVS - Only used once (guinea), only one according to traffic light doc - suggest edit to just pneumonia complication, with context for viral/bacterial.

 **clinical_frailty_score**: Value.
 [Frailty scale](https://www.bgs.org.uk/sites/default/files/content/attachment/2018-07-05/rockwood_cfs.pdf)

 <a name="confusion"></a> **confusion**: Bool.